 609 certification can be taken online and you can find multiple places to take by browsing through Google.
 Expect to pay around $20.00 in order to take the test.
 The charge is pretty standard, I’ve seen anywhere between $15-$20 for 609 testing.
 Again, this test can be done in person with your employer, community college, or a trade school.

 There are many many many study guides that can be found online or in book stores.
-Below are just a few that I found on Amazon:
+Below are just a few that I found on Amazon and have the best reviews.

 Why Do I Need to be Certified?